 Classes have two parties each year-winter holiday and end-of-year.
 We do enjoy smaller celebrations for Valentine's Day and Egg Hunts/Spring Snacks.
 Parents may be asked to contribute money and or refreshments for these special occasions.
-We invite parents to come and participate, but ask that younger children do not attend (this does not include infants in a car seat and/or stroller).
-Attention must be on the students and the younger children may prove to be a distraction.
+We may invite parents to come and participate, but ask that younger children and older siblings not attend (this does not include infants in a car seat and/or stroller).
+Attention must be on the students and the younger/older children may prove to be a distraction.